googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 Using inheritence, Cvt 171 is then forced to be equal to the main headline height cvt 167.
 This will ensure that the components, when they are used in composite glyphs, are displayed at the exact same hinted height as the main straight Headline height, for all variations.
 At higher sizes, when there are enough pixels, the accent can revert to using its measured height.

 A new cvt can be created for any group of accents or components, that share the same y-direction alignment.
 This will ensure that when accents are referenced in composite glyphs a consistent display and alignment will be maintained.

+## Demo font NotoSerifDevanagariVF_demo.ttf

+Please refer to the [demo font](https://github.com/googlefonts/how-to-hint-non-latin-variable-fonts/tree/main/VTTSourcesDemoFont) to review the methods used for hinting the Noto Devanagari Variable font.
+A selection of the glyphs have comments on the hinting included in the VTTtalk (see list below). **Note:** _Any edits made to the hinting, using the Graphical user interface, in any of these glyphs, will result in the comments being lost.The following glyphs have have been fine-tuned, and cvt’s added_

+**Hinted and fine tuned glyphs:** _(Gid 98 / Uni 0x0905), (Gid 102 / Uni 0x0909), (Gid 108 / Uni 0x090F), (Gid 149 / Uni 0x0917), (Gid 150 / Uni 0x0918), (Gid 152 / Uni 0x091A), (Gid 157 / Uni 0x091F), (Gid 159 / Uni 0x0921), (Gid 167 / Uni 0x092A), (Gid 172 / Uni 0x092F), (Gid 173 / Uni 0x0930), (Gid 174 / Uni 0x0932), (Gid 175 / Uni 0x0905)_